-Due to current restrictions related to novel coronavirus, 2020 Spring grant awards may be delayed or suspended.
+Due to current restrictions related to novel coronavirus, much 2020-2021 research may be delayed or suspended.

 Grants in Herpetological Conservation and Research

 The Minnesota Herpetological Society (MHS) has consistently supported individuals, groups, and projects through grants.
 Each request is carefully reviewed by the Board of Directors and is judged for fit with the Society’s mission and goals as well as alignment with the MHS budget.
 Grants are given for supplies, technical support, matching funds (for a portion of a larger project), and other uses.

 Funding is limited to: 1) Projects with a MN-based PI; 2) Projects conducted in MN; and/or 3) Projects outside MN that focus on species that also occur in MN.
 MHS gives preference to applicants that are MHS members in good standing.
 Grants are competitive, and the amount will vary by project.

 Please include the following materials with your request: